Can Wales afford independence?

 ‘England and Wales’ means no Welsh data

-The key point is that the total of expenditure in GERS says very little about the total public expenditure a Welsh government might deploy if it were making the decisions itself.
+The key point is that the total of expenditure in reports like GERS says very little about the total public expenditure a Welsh government might deploy after independence.
 With respect to revenue, GERS describes the status quo and the consequences of tax decisions made at Westminster.
-In itself, the GERS revenue figures give some sense of the challenge in the short term, but they say relatively little about the tax revenues which could be available to a Welsh government under the different circumstances brought about through independence.
+In itself, the GERS revenue figures give some sense of the short term challenges, but they say relatively little about the tax revenues which could be available to a Welsh government under the different circumstances brought about through independence.

 |Making Wales wealthier||Pound, Euro or Punt?|